jbryant02/Pick-a-planet-Star-Wars/README.md

 ## Starting the program

 If the .NET framework is installed in visual studio it should be as simple as opening the project and running it.
-There is a short cut to an exe within the bin folder that I was able to use to start the project, I am unsure if this requires any additional changes to the settings.
+There is a short cut to an exe within near the top of the main path that is routed from the bin folder that I was able to use to start the project, I am unsure if this requires any additional changes to the settings.

 ## Data source